-To join the discussion or become a member of the Australian Neuroethics Network, contact Dr Adrian Carter.
+To join the discussion or become a member of the Australian Neuroethics Network, contact Associate Professor Adrian Carter.
 Follow us on Twitter: @NeuroethicsAU

 We want to inspire primary school children to think about how marvellous the human brain is so each year we hold an art competition during Brain Awareness Week (March).
 School children from around Australia are invited to create an artwork inspired by completing the thought: ‘I use my brain to…’

 Category 1.
 Foundation year (Prep) and Year 1

 1st place: Ghil G, QLD Watch Ghil talk about his win on Channel 9 News (Facebook video).

 Category 3.
 Years 5 – 6